What I believe

 The decision gap

-Someone has to own that gap.
-Close enough to the code to understand constraints.
+Someone has to own them.
+Close enough to the code to understand the cost.
 Far enough from it to protect the team's time.
-That's what a fractional CTO does.
-Not architecture diagrams and org charts.
-Decisions that would otherwise pile up until something breaks.

 02